nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

      NEST convention: ``psc`` (aka CUBA)

-     Model post-synaptic responses to incoming spikes as changes in current. response of the post synaptic neuron is independent of the neuronal state.
+     Model post-synaptic responses to incoming spikes as changes in current.
-     Computationally, they are less intensive than conductance-based models.
+     The response of the post-synaptic neuron is independent of the neuronal state.

      For more details see :ref:`synapse_dynamics`.

-- Conductance-based synapses
+- Conductance-based models

 .. grid:: 1 2 2 2